CaptainCrowbar/unicorn-lib/unicorn/intro.md

 Unicorn is written in C++14; you will need an up-to-date C++ compiler, probably a recent version of Clang or GCC.
-I developed it mainly on Mac OS X, using Clang 6.1 (LLVM 3.6).
+I developed it mainly on Mac OS X, currently using Clang 7.0.
 All test builds are made using strict compilation mode (`-Wall -Wextra -Werror`).

-Unicorn has also been tested with GCC 4.9 on Ubuntu GNU/Linux, [Cygwin](http://www.cygwin.com/) on Microsoft Windows, and native Windows using [Nuwen-Mingw](http://nuwen.net/mingw.html), although I can't promise that the most recent checkin will have been tested with all of those.
-It will not work with any existing release of Microsoft Visual C++, due to that compiler's poor C++14 support, although it may be usable with the upcoming 2015 release.
+Unicorn has also been tested with GCC 4.9 and 5.1 on Ubuntu GNU/Linux, [Cygwin](http://www.cygwin.com/) on Microsoft Windows, and native Windows using [Nuwen-Mingw](http://nuwen.net/mingw.html), although I can't promise that the most recent checkin will have been tested with all of those.
+It will not work with any existing release of Microsoft Visual C++, mainly due to that compiler's poor C++14 support.

 ## Design philosophy ##